lightning/bolts/02-peer-protocol.md

     - the number of `witness_stack`s does not equal the number of inputs added by the sending node
     - the `txid` does not match the txid of the transaction
-  - MUST fail the channel if:
-    - the `witness_stack` weight lowers the effective `feerate` below the agreed upon transaction `feerate`
   - SHOULD apply the `witness`es to the transaction and broadcast it
   - MUST reply with their `tx_signatures` if not already transmitted